albertogg/albertogg.github.com/_drafts/rack-web-server-basics.md

 **note:** one thing to keep in mind is that there is no other route/endpoint, therefore we'll have a redirect loop.

-Anyways, it's really straight forward.
-Let's go with some views.

 ## ERB views

 Views are a really important part of the Web and adding ERB template views to a